 MARCH 9: After three weeks of ever increasing protests and world attention, Republicans grew so frustrated that they passed the bill, anyway, in clear violation of the state's constitution and open meetings laws according to many legal observers.
 The state supreme court would later rule that since the legislature drew up the laws it, alone among all government bodies in the state, was not bound by the laws.
 Therefor the bill's passage was upheld.

-MARCH 12: With no reason to stay absent, the "Fab 14" Democratic senators return from Illinois to the largest rally ever in state history,
+MARCH 12: With no reason to stay absent, the "Fab 14" Democratic senators return from Illinois to the largest rally ever in state history -- over 100,000 in and around the capitol building.

 For more 360VR interactive images and tours visit the Tour de Force 360VR website.